ubco-mds-2020-labs/dashboard-project-nba-dashboard/Team work contract.md

 ## Procedural

-1. All group members will come to the meetings prepared by reading the assigned material (as much as possible), and coming with ideas pertaining to the tasks and decisions to be made.
+1. All group members will come to the meetings prepared by reading the assigned material (as much as possible), and coming prepared with ideas pertaining to the tasks and decisions to be made.
 2. Tasks that group members agree to undertake should be completed to the agreed deadline.
 If it looks as though there will be a problem meeting a deadline, the person concerned should seek help from other members of the team in time to avoid a delay.